jmacs/atlas/README.md

 # Atlas

-A web app for managing and automating everyday tasks on my Unraid server.
+A web app for managing and automating tasks on my Unraid server.

 ## Local setup